Are you are considering, or new to home education?

 Start with ease and be gentle on yourselves as you dip your toes in these new waters!
 You do not need to replicate a school or classroom setting.

-It is important on an unschooling level to recognise how much information your children take in without any outside influence, through every day life.
+It is important to deschool from everything you understand a school to look and work like, and recognise how much information your children take in without any outside influence, through every day life.
 They all move at their own paces and they are always taking in knowledge through every day activities.

 You have an amazing opportunity to create your own space for learning, let it be magical and personalised, whatever that looks like for your family.

-Don't feel like you need to compare yourself or the content you're providing your children with, to other families.
+Don't feel like you need to compare yourself or the content you're providing your children with, to other families, or the internet.
 Do what feels best for your children and let that shine!
 You aren't here to impress, you're here to enrich your child's life.
 Inspire and be inspired in the process.

 Building your support network